rajasoun/study-notes/machine-learning.md

 ![Supervised ML](/images/supervised-ml.png)

+With supervised machine learning, you have an input variable that consists of _labeled training data_ and a _desired output variable_.
+An algorithm to analyse the training data is used to model the function that maps the input to the output.
+This modelled function maps new, unknown examples by generalising from the training data to anticipate results in unseen situations.

 We are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.

 Supervised learning problems are categorised into